-Achieving strong interaction of single quantum emitters with electromagnetic field in a single-photon regime is one of the ever-sought goals in modern atomic physics.
-Besides fundamental interest it is motivated by needs of quantum information science, where information exchange between "flying qubits" encoded in photonic degrees of freedom and "stationary qubits" realized in the atomic or other microscopic material systems lies in the heart of various communication protocols and computational architectures [1].
+Achieving strong interaction of single quantum emitters with an electromagnetic field in a single-photon regime is one of the ever-sought goals in modern atomic physics.
+Besides fundamental interest, it is motivated by the needs of quantum information science, where

+Content from this work may be used under the terms of the Creative Commons Attribution 3.0 licence.
+Any further distribution of this work must maintain attribution to the author(s) and the title of the work, journal citation and DOI. information exchange between 'flying qubits' encoded in photonic degrees of freedom and 'stationary qubits' realized in the atomic or other microscopic material systems lies at the heart of various communication protocols and computational architectures [1].

-One of the well established approaches to achieve the desired coupling is to enhance photon-atom interaction in high-finesse cavities [2].
-Since the early demonstrations [3] the field of cavity QED with single atoms was a constant struggle for higher coupling [4, 5] mostly relying on ultra-high-reflectivity coatings of constantly increasing sophistication [6].
-At the same time the mode volume of a cavity aiming at strong coupling must be kept as small as possible, which usually results in some sort of a microresonator, be it a micro Fabry-Pérot cavity [7] or some kind of a monolithic whispering gallery resonator [8].
-Recently, also photonic waveguide structures have been successfully used to achieve this goal [9-11].
+One of the well-established approaches to achieve the desired coupling is to enhance photon-atom interaction in high-finesse cavities [2].
+Since the early demonstrations [3], the field of cavity quantum electrodynamics (QED) with single atoms was a constant struggle for higher coupling [4], mostly relying on ultra-high-reflectivity coatings of constantly increasing sophistication [5].
+At the same time, the mode volume of a cavity aiming at strong coupling must be kept as small as possible, which usually results in some sort of a microresonator, be it a micro Fabry-Pérot cavity [6] or some kind of a monolithic whispering gallery resonator [7].
+Recently, photonic waveguide structures have also been successfully used to achieve this goal [8-10].

-An alternative route to small mode volume is to use the strongly focused "hourglass modes" of near-concentric cavities [12-14].
-Here we follow this route and demonstrate an effective coupling of light to a Fabry-Pérot resonator near the stability limit.
-Mode matching of the external Gaussian beam to such a cavity is problematic and we provide arguments, both experimental and numerical, that optical aberrations in the mirrors are one of the main reasons of these problems.
-A cavity mirror design, initially proposed in [15] is experimentally tested and shown to be superior over traditional mirror geometries.
-The paper is organized as follows: we begin with demonstrating the problems of conventional mirrors in concentric cavities in Section II, analyze their origins numerically in Section III, describe the cavity lens design and its experimental test in Section IV, and estimate the expected coupling to single atoms in Section V.
+An alternative route to small mode volume is to use the strongly focused 'hourglass modes' of near-concentric cavities [11-13].
+Here, we follow this route and demonstrate an effective coupling of light to a Fabry-Pérot resonator near the stability limit.
+Mode matching of the external Gaussian beam to such a cavity is problematic, and we provide arguments, both experimental and numerical, that optical aberrations in the mirrors are one of the main reasons for these problems.
+A cavity mirror design, initially proposed in [14] is experimentally tested and shown to be superior over traditional mirror geometries.
+The paper is organized as follows: we begin by demonstrating the problems of conventional mirrors in concentric cavities in section 2, analyze their origins numerically in section 3, describe the cavity lens design and its experimental test in section 4, and estimate the expected coupling to single atoms in section 5.